Creating Parameters and Uploading Data for Self-Serve Access

 3. Run Workspace

-In the Published Parameters section, there are the two parameters that were set up in FME Workbench.
+In the Published Parameters section, there are two parameters that were set up in FME Workbench.
 For the Service Areas Input Shapefile Dataset parameter, click on Browse Resources.

-Next, click the calendar icon next to the Date of Water Service parameter, and select a date within the next week.
+Next, click the calendar icon next to the Date of Water Service parameter and select a date within the next week.

 Once all of the parameters have been set, click Run at the bottom of the page to run the workspace.